-Dust/Toxin Filters - This interface removes dust particles and toxins from the air, allowing you to breathe without other equipment in harsh environments.
+Dust/Toxin Filters - This interface removes dust particles and toxins from the air, allowing you to breathe without other equipment in certain kinds of harsh environments.

 Artificial Gills - This interface uses electrolysis to separate oxygen from water and other oxygen-containing liquids allowing you to breathe underwater.

 High Gravity Nanoweave Support Structure - This nanotech package reinforces your bones and internal organs to deal with the stress of high-gravity environments.
 Without this package, your movements in high-gravity environments are restricted.

 Emergency Atmospheric Protection - This interface automatically deploys in the event that you unexpectedly enter an environment that either lacks atmosphere or the atmosphere that exists is harmful.
 It deploys a protective barrier over soft tissues and orifices and has a limited supply of oxygen to sustain you until you can return to a safe environment.
 In the event of this interface being deployed, you will have five minutes of air (ten minutes if you take no action and remain prone), after which you will begin to take damage due to oxygen deprivation unless you have an alternative supply of air.

 Each character has a personal resource which provides something which could be use in game.
 These will be provided at the start of each game.

 - Medinano Supplies: doses of Medinano (costs still to be balanced)

 - Nanotech Supplies: supplies (costs still to be balanced)

 - Armoury Access: a randomly selected enhanced weapon with one event left